 Purpose Statement

 "UU Seniors" is an ongoing program of the First UU Church.
-The purpose of the program is for those of us in our later years, to focus on living these years to the fullest.
-The program provides a forum for discussion of issues and concerns of seniors.
+The purpose of the program is to create community for us in our later years so we can live them to the fullest.
+It provides seniors the opportunity of being in community while discussing issues of concern.
 This group meets on the third Saturday morning of each month.
-Currently, the meeting is via ZOOM, and invited guest speakers cover topics of interest to seniors.
+Currently, the meeting is multi-platform with some folks on ZOOM and others in Bard Hall.
 Look for the link and announcements in the Window, and the South Bay Newsletter.
 If you wish to be on the email list, request more information, or provide feedback on the program, please contact the person listed below.

 UU Seniors meets on the third Saturday of each month at 10 am PST